The Future of Cybersecurity Is Female: Applications Open for Summer Program for New York-Area High School Girls

 DTCC Sponsors NYU Tandon School of Engineering Intensive for Students Eager to Learn About Computer Science and Information Security

-BROOKLYN, New York — The NYU Tandon School of Engineering is now accepting applications for the Computer Science for Cyber Security (CS4CS) summer program, a free, three-week intensive introduction to computer science and cybersecurity for high school girls.
+BROOKLYN, New York — The NYU Tandon School of Engineering is now accepting applications for the Computer Science for Cyber Security (CS4CS) summer program, a free, three-week, full-day summer program providing an introduction on the fundamentals of cybersecurity and computer science while breaking down barriers and encouraging the cybersecurity professionals of the future to celebrate women and minorities in STEM.
 A new major sponsorship by The Depository Trust and Clearing Corporation (DTCC), the premier post-trade market infrastructure for the global financial services industry, will enable 48 students to attend classes on the Downtown Brooklyn campus of NYU Tandon, tackling topics including digital forensics, steganography, “white-hat” hacking, and cryptography.

 CS4CS aims to help young women gain STEM skills and confidence, and to build the pipeline of young women entering cybersecurity — a high-paying field growing at ten times the rate of the overall job market, and one in which women are dramatically underrepresented.
 The United States and many other countries have a shortage of cybersecurity professionals, a situation that has been recognized as a major threat to national security.